fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 ## 14-10-20 v0.1.7
 -------------------
+- The package was removed because it depends on timetk, which was archived but is now again on CRAN.
-- Minor bug correction.
-Lazydata = FALSE to remove note.
+- Minor correction: Lazydata = FALSE to remove note.
+- There is now a NOTE when testing for Windows Server:
+* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+  'lastMiKTeXException'.
+However, I can't neither understand the cause of this note, nor reproduce it locally.

 ## 14-10-20 v0.1.6